 Healthcare experts and physicians are not entirely sure why one person suffers from PTSD while another person, who lived through the same harrowing event, does not.
 The U.S. Department of Veterans Affairs (VA) estimates that 5.2 million adults cope with PTSD each year.

-PTSD did not receive an official diagnosis until the American Psychiatric Association (APA) included it in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), also known as “the bible of psychiatry,” in 1980.
-Though it wasn’t in the DSM, psychiatrists had noticed for decades that some soldiers who had survived combat exhibited similar symptoms.
+PTSD did not receive an official diagnosis until the American Psychiatric Association (APA) included it in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), “the bible of psychiatry”, in 1980.
+Though it wasn’t in the DSM, psychiatrists had noticed for decades some soldiers who had survived combat exhibited similar symptoms.
 Early on, the condition was referred to as “shell shock” or “battle fatigue.”